 – Please use bicycle paths or the roadway as a priority and park your vehicle without obstructing the movement of cars or pedestrians.

 - Security: It is highly recommended to wear a helmet.
-Skip and Jump offer you to get some at great prices.
+Jump offers you to get some at great prices.
 Go to their respective website to see their offers.

 Two companies of electric bicycles share the road for the moment.
-The city has accredited FordGoBike and a private company called Jump (aka Uber).
-Nothing very original in operation, except that FordGoBike is available in San Francisco, East Bay and San Jose and you can use your Clipper Card to unlock your bike.
+The city has accredited FordGoBike (owned by Lyft) and a private company called Jump (aka Uber).
+Nothing very original in operation, except that FordGoBike has docking station (165 across the Bay) and is available in San Francisco, East Bay, and San Jose.
+You can use your Clipper Card to unlock your bike.

 Tip: If you have to run a short errand and want to keep the same bike, you can pause it for 60 minutes.
 He will always be there when you want to take it back.

 You will have to invest in your own electric skateboard because even if the city is at the forefront of shared means of transport, it has not yet gone on this ground.